fullmetalbrackets/blog/src/content/blog/solid-explorer-samba-share.md

 ## About Solid Explorer

-<a href="https://neatbytes.com/solidexplorer" target="_blank" umami-event-data="solid-explorer-site">Solid Explorer by Neatbytes</a> is a powerful, easy to use file manager for Android devices that -- among other things -- lets you connect to network folders via Google Drive, Dropbox, S/FTP, and for our purposes, SMB shares.
-By connecting an SMB share to Solid Explorer, you can easily interact with server files using a nice GUI, and transfer files between server and device.
+<a href="https://neatbytes.com/solidexplorer" target="_blank" umami-event-data="solid-explorer-site">Solid Explorer by Neatbytes</a> is a powerful, easy to use file manager for Android devices lets you connect to cloud storage and network folders including (among others) Google Drive, Dropbox, S/FTP, and for our purposes, SMB shares.
+By connecting an SMB share to Solid Explorer, you can easily interact with server files using a slick GUI and transfer files between server and device.
+Solid Explorer can be <a href="https://play.google.com/store/apps/details?id=pl.solidexplorer2" target="_blank" umami-event-data="solid-explorer-gplay">downloaded from the Google Play Store for free</a>.

 ## Connect Solid Explorer to SMB share